skip to content

 00:28:59 - Chris Ferdinandi

-Not at all really.
-I've been, I've been kind of resistant to the trend.
-I, I, I may be softening to it.
-I just haven't gotten around to like, so I don't use Copilot at all.
-I, I mostly for ethical reasons.
-I, I, the idea that they were kind of like taking and license washing code kind of just didn't sit right with me.
-But yeah, I, I did not at all.
+Not at all, really.
+I've been kind of resistant to the trend.
+I may be softening to it.
+I just haven't gotten around to it.
+So I don't use Copilot at all, mostly for ethical reasons.
+The idea that they were kind of taking and license-washing code just didn't sit right with me.
+But yeah, not at all.

 00:29:30 - Anthony Campolo